json-api/json-api/format/index.md

 * a single [resource identifier object] for non-empty to-one relationships.
 * an array of [resource identifier objects] for non-empty to-many relationships.

-> Note: Resource linkage in a compound document allows a client to link together all of the included resource objects without having to `GET` any URLs via relationship links.

-> Note: The spec does not impart meaning to order of resource identifier objects in linkage arrays of to-many relationships, although implementations may do that.
+> Note: The spec does not impart meaning to order of [resource identifier objects] in linkage arrays of to-many relationships, although implementations may do that.
 Arrays of resource identifier objects may represent ordered or unordered relationships, and both types can be mixed in one response object.